Leylaastro/Radiomics-tool-comparison/README.md

 RaCat_sample_config.ini
 Description: Configuration file for RaCat, used to specify settings for radiomic extraction from annotated CT images.
 The path to this file must be specified in the command in RaCat-commandline.txt

-**Additional Resources**
+**Additional Scripts**
-Additional Scripts: Located in additional_scripts/, these Python files are used for further analysis of the data and for calculating correlations as discussed in our associated paper (currently under review).
+Analysis Scripts: Located in analysis/, these Python files are used for further analysis of the data and for calculating correlations as discussed in our associated paper (currently under review).

 **Data**
 Due to privacy and data protection laws, patient data in .h5 format is not publicly available in this repository.